 The Pharmaceutical & Translational Sciences (PHTS) Program brings together – under one umbrella – the School’s three laboratory-based PhD programs, allowing a more cohesive interdisciplinary experience advancing education and innovative research.

-This doctoral training program prepares students for careers in academia and advanced scientific research in a broad range of settings.
+This doctoral training program prepares students for careers in the pharmaceutical industry, academia and advanced scientific research in a broad range of settings.
 The training encompasses a unique scientific framework from drug discovery, delivery and development to application of genetics and genomics to experimental and clinical translational research.

 Molecular Pharmacology and Toxicology Track (MPTX)